SalvoTr/ExplosivePomegranateDeployment/README.md

 16. UC15: As a Libriarian, I want to add a image of the book cover to the book information.
 17. UC16: As a Libraran, I want a reporting functionality about all the borrowed books so that I can easily search for return dates for specific items and overdo books
 18. UC17: As a Librarian, I want that the "return reminder" for borrowed books is send automatically so that I save time and can focus on keeping the library up to date.
+19. UC19: As a Libriarian, I can delete book records.

 ### Class diagram
 https://lucid.app/lucidchart/invitations/accept/inv_dc1b4624-c4b7-4b75-be56-0053b5493778?viewport_loc=-8%2C1248%2C2048%2C1085%2C0_0